CDCgov/covid19-forecast-hub/model-output/README.md

 ### Metadata

-The metadata file will be saved within the model-metdata directory in the Hub's GitHub repository, and should have either of the following naming convention:
+The metadata file will be saved within the model-metdata directory in the Hub's GitHub repository.
+It should be a YAML file with base name `{team name}-{model name}`, and extension `.yml` or `.yaml`, e.g.

-    team-model.yml
+    exampleteam-examplemodel.yml

-    team-model.yaml
+    otherteam-othermodel.yaml

 Details on the content and formatting of metadata files are provided in the [model-metadata README](https://github.com/hubverse-org/hubTemplate/blob/master/model-metadata/README.md).